Connecticut Birth Records Search

 You can obtain a copy of your Connecticut birth record by visiting any local town office, or you can get one directly from the state’s Department of Public Health.

 If you choose to get it directly from the Connecticut Department of Public Health, it will take 6-8 weeks for processing and cost $30.
-For much quicker processing visit the town where you were born or use the online VitalChek system.
+For much quicker processing visit the town where you were born or perform Connecticut birth records search online by using VitalChek system.